rit-pepband/website/content/eboard.markdown

 Instrument: Alto Saxophone
 Hometown: Spencerport, NY

-No matter the comical effect that happens when you see Dave with an alto saxophone, don’t dare ask if he plays Basketball.
+No matter the comical effect that happens when you see Dave with an alto saxophone, don't dare ask if he plays Basketball.
 Yes, he is tall, but he is definitely all about music.
 A musician through and through, he has been playing the saxophone for 11 years.
-Jazz, Rock, Classical and of course Pep are on Dave’s hit list.
-That’s right, a hit list, because Dave belongs to the Secret Society of Assassins (SSA).
+Jazz, Rock, Classical and of course Pep are on Dave's hit list.
+That's right, a hit list, because Dave belongs to the Secret Society of Assassins (SSA).
 These assassins investigate their targets and try to find each resonant frequency of the different organs.
 Using this frequency, musical notes can be played that cause the organs to vibrate and eventually explode, making it look like the victims spontaneously combusted.
 He has a lot of practice after years of